 - Heart problems such as changes in the heart’s regular heartbeat (arrhythmia)

 Patients should never drive or operate machinery while drinking alcohol.
 Alcohol and lisinopril both cause dizziness and drowsiness, and these symptoms are amplified when the two substances are combined.

-Excessive alcohol consumption may also cause patients to neglect personal care, including a medication regime.
+Excessive alcohol consumption may also cause patients to neglect personal care, including a medication regimen.
 A missed dose of lisinopril may be okay occasionally, and the patient can take the next dose at the scheduled time.
 However, if the doses of the medication are consistently missed, lisinopril may not work effectively.